 NYC: DOS & DON’TS

-DO go to the top of the Rockefeller Centre at night, for awesome views of the Empire State Building lit up.
-Don’t ask questions, just trust me and do it!
+DO go to the top of the Rockefeller Centre at night, for awesome views of the Empire State Building and the New York skyline lit up.

 DO walk across the Brooklyn Bridge.
 It’s quite a walk but worth it for the iconic photo!